mattegoat/pragma-docs/docs/docs/Resources/Cairo 1/data-feeds/Publishing Data.md

 Then you can build the docker image `docker build . -t pragma-publisher`.
 Finally just run it with the provided env file `docker run --env-file .env pragma-publisher`

+## Price Pusher

+If you don't have any data but still want to push data onto the network to increase resiliency of the system.
+You can simply run the `price-pusher` [image](https://github.com/astraly-labs/pragma-sdk/pkgs/container/pragma-sdk%2Fprice-pusher).
+More instructions on this service can be found [here](https://github.com/astraly-labs/pragma-sdk/tree/master/price-pusher)